Haxey Hood: Playing the game

 After this bit of fun to warm up the crowd the Sway Hood is then thrown up in the air.
 The rugby type scrum (or Sway to give it its official title) then converges on the Hood and the game starts in earnest.
 The idea is to get the Sway Hood into one of the four pubs in either Haxey or Westwoodside.

 The Hood, which cannot be thrown or run with, is moved slowly by 'swaying', that is pushing and pulling the Hood and people within the 'Sway' toward the direction of their pub.
 Although everyone is trying to push in a particular direction, there are no real organised teams.
 The Sway makes very slow progress, as it snakes around, stopping quite often when it collapses, in order to pull bodies out, that became crushed into the mud.
 Safety is of prime concern and the whole thing is supervised by the Boggins.
 The Lord is referee and sees that the game is played fairly.
 At any one time there are usually around 200 people in the Sway and about one thousand people watching.
 Games can last anything from a couple of hours onwards and have been known to go on well into the night.
 Everything in the path of the Sway goes down before it, including hedges and walls.
 Another of the Boggins' jobs is to stop the Sway destroying everything in its path.

-Nobody parks on the roads where the Sway may go, and for good reason.
+Nobody parks on the roads where the Sway may go, and with good reason.
 In 2002, a couple of drivers parked opposite the Duke William.
 The Sway headed right for them and pushed one of the cars 10 feet down the road and into the other.

 The game ends when the Hood arrives at one of the pubs and is touched by the landlord from his front step.
 The landlord then takes charge of the Hood for the year, and is supposed to give everyone a free drink.
 The winning pub pours beer over the Hood and then hangs it behind the bar (each pub has two hooks especially for this purpose).
 According to legend, it used to be roasted on a spit over the pub fire having been doused with ale, which was then drunk by those present.